 Dirk Jan van Ommeren is Managing Director at Triodos Investment Management B.V.
 He has a long-standing experience in the financial sector.
 He previously worked at ABN AMRO MeesPierson, where he was Managing Director Marketing & Products and member of the management group of ABN AMRO Bank.
-Dirk Jan van Ommeren is also a Member of the Board of Triodos SICAV I.
+Dirk Jan van Ommeren is also a Member of the Board of Triodos SICAV I, Triodos Sustainable Finance Foundation, Triodos Renewable for Development Fund and Triodos Ventures B.V..